anchore/k8s-inventory/README.md

 KAI polls the Kubernetes API on an interval to retrieve which Docker images are currently in use.

-It can be run inside a cluster (under a Service Account) or outside (via any provided Kubeconfig)
+It can be run inside a cluster (under a Service Account) or outside (via any provided Kubeconfig).

 ## Getting Started
 [Install the binary](#installation) or Download the [Docker image](https://hub.docker.com/repository/docker/anchore/kai)